davenverse/shellfish/docs/tutorial/creating_cli.md

 ```

 It also uses the `traverse_` method, but with a little variant that optimises it a bit.
 It takes as a parameter a function from `A => IO[Unit]` and it will execute the effect for each element of the collection, but it will discard the result of the computation.
+`searchEmailCommand` uses the `traverse_` method: a little variant of `traverse` that takes a `A => IO[Unit]` function and then discards the result.
 Last but not least, the `updateCommand` function.

-We take as a first parameter the username of the contact we want to update in the database, so we can search for it's existence.
+We take as a first parameter the username of the contact we want to update in the database, so we can search for its existence.
-As the second parameter, we will pass a list of flags, essentially describing which fields of the contact will be changed:

 ```scala 3
 //src/main/shellfish/contacts/cli/Cli.scala